-- · For the name and phone number of every person you talk to. - · For your claim or reference number. - · How long you have to file a claim. - · If you need estimates to make repairs or rebuild before you can file a claim. - · For a general idea of what your policy will cover. - If your insurance policy covers additional living expenses.
-What is the limit?
+- For the name and phone number for every person you talk to. - For your claim or reference number. - How long you have to file a claim. - If you need estimates to make repairs or rebuild before you can file a claim. - For a general idea of what your policy will cover. - If your insurance policy covers hotel costs.
+For how much?
 For how long? - For information about your deductible.
 Are there separate deductibles for hail, hurricane, or wind damage?
-What are those? - If there are any special processes or procedures you need to know about. - · When you can expect an adjuster to call. - What other information the company will need to process the claim.
+What are those? - If there are any special processes or procedures, you need to know about. - When you can expect an adjuster to call. - What other information the company will need to process the claim.